 A great way to keep critters out of your garden is to build another garden.
 I know, it sounds stupid, but a simple flower bed along the outside perimeter of your garden fence can help deter animals from entering or climbing the fence.

-Nowadays, pallets really can be sued for everything.
+Nowadays, pallets really can be used for everything.
 From furniture to artwork and even garden fences.
-This one is a low built fence to protect the modest vegetable patch, but it works.
+This one is a low-built fence to protect the modest vegetable patch, but it works.
 Even the gate was made from recycled pallets.
 And why not?
-The wood is perfectly reusable, and works great.
+The wood is perfectly reusable and works great.

-This basic garden fence may appear to be old and rustic, but you can build a brand new on with the same amount of character.
-Just follow the steps for a simple log style fence but don’t treat the wood.
+This basic garden fence may appear to be old and rustic, but you can build a brand new one with the same amount of character.
+Just follow the steps for a simple log-style fence but don’t treat the wood.
 Let it be and it will turn grey like this.
-And don’t forget to add the handy chicken wire to keep out hose pesky critters.
+And don’t forget to add the handy chicken wire to keep out those pesky critters.

 So with this garden idea, you just dig out a shallow footprint to set the garden in.
 Then you outline the perimeter with square posts.
 This will help create a base for the fence and also secure the vertical posts better.
 Wrap it in wire and you’re good to go!

-So we’ll this list with a basic structure of top and bottom slats and wire in between.
+Our penultimate suggestion on this list is the basic structure of slats on the top and bottom with wire in between.
 No panels, no designs, no fuss.
 This fence does its job and serves its purpose but you can spruce it up with a nice coat of stain to match your house or personal taste.

 Did you enjoy this great list of simple DIY garden fence ideas?
-With a bit of patience and creativity, anyone really can do either one of these.
+With a bit of patience and creativity, anyone really can do any of these.
 A garden fence is a great way to protect your flowers, veggies, or other plants so if you plan on doing any gardening, consider building a fence to keep it all in.
-If you liked these or have any of your own to add, please feel free to comment and share below!
+If you liked these or have any of your own to add, please feel free to comment and share below.